-DATE ISSUED: 11/5/20139/2007 UPDATE 9880 DBA(LOCAL)-X
+ADOPTED: ADOPTED:

-PLAN TO REDUCE PERSONNEL COSTS

-If the Superintendent determines that there is a need to reduce personnel costs, the Superintendent shall develop, in consultation with the Board as necessary, a plan for reducing costs that may include one or more of the following:

-- Salary reductions [see DEAB] - Furloughs, if the District has received certification from the Commissioner of a reduction in funding under Education Code 42.009 [see CBA and DEAB] - Reductions in force of contract personnel due to financial exigency, if the District meets the standard for declaring a financial exigency as defined by the Commissioner [see CEA and provisions at REDUCTION IN FORCE DUE TO FINANCIAL EXIGENCY, below] - Reductions in force of contract personnel due to program change [see DFFB] - Other means of reducing personnel costs

-A plan to reduce personnel costs may include the reduction of personnel employed pursuant to employment arrangements not covered at APPLICABILITY, below.

-- See DCD for the termination at any time of at-will employment. - See DFAB for the termination of a probationary contract at the end of the contract period. - See DFCA for the termination of a continuing contract. - See DCE for the termination at the end of the contract period of a contract not governed by Chapter 21 of the Education Code.

-REDUCTION IN FORCE DUE TO FINANCIAL EXIGENCY
+Brackett ISD 136901 REDUCTION IN FORCE FINANCIAL EXIGENCY DFFA (LOCAL) PLAN TO REDUCE PERSONNEL COSTS per: with e Superintendent determines that there is a need to reduce sonnel costs, the Superintendent shall develop, in consultation in the Board as necessary, a plan for reducing costs that may ude one or more of the following: ٠ Salary reductions [see DEAB] • Furloughs, if the District has received certification from the Commissioner of a reduction in funding under Education Code 42.009 [see CBA and DEAB] • Reductions in force of contract personnel due to financial exi- gency, if the District meets the standard for declaring a finan- cial exigency as defined by the Commissioner [see CEA and provisions at REDUCTION IN FORCE DUE TO FINANCIAL EXIGENCY, below] • Reductions in force of contract personnel due to program change [see DFFB] • Other means of reducing personnel costs son an to reduce personnel costs may include the reduction of per- nel employed pursuant to employment arrangements not cov- d at APPLICABILITY, below. • See DCD for the termination at any time of at-will employ- ment. • See DFAB for the termination of a probationary contract at the end of the contract period. • See DFCA for the termination of a continuing contract. • See DCE for the termination at the end of the contract period of a contract not governed by Chapter 21 of the Education Code.
+REDUCTION IN FORCE DUE TO FINANCIAL e following provisions shall apply when a reduction in force due nancial exigency requires: EXIGENCY APPLICABILITY 1.
+The nonrenewal or termination of a term contract; 2.
+The termination of a probationary contract during the contract period; or 3.

-APPLICABILITY

-The following provisions shall apply when a reduction in force due to financial exigency requires:

-- 1. The nonrenewal or termination of a term contract; - 2.
-The termination of a probationary contract during the contract period; or - 3.
 The termination of a contract not governed by Chapter 21 of the Education Code during the contract period.

-DEFINITIONS

-Definitions used in this policy are as follows:

-1. "Nonrenewal" shall mean the termination of a term contract at the end of the contract period.
+DEFINITIONS Def initions used in this policy are as follows: 1.
+"Nonrenewal" shall mean the termination of a term contract at the end of the contract period.

-UPDATE 9892

-DFFA(LOCAL)-A

-2. "Discharge" shall mean termination of a contract during the contract period.

-GENERAL GROUNDS

-A reduction in force may take place when the Superintendent recommends and the Board adopts a resolution declaring a financial exigency.
-[See CEA] A determination of financial exigency constitutes sufficient reason for nonrenewal or sufficient cause for discharge.

-EMPLOYMENT AREAS

-When a reduction in force is to be implemented, the Superintendent shall recommend the employment areas to be affected.

-Employment areas may include, for example:

-- 1. Elementary grades, levels, subjects, departments, or programs. - 2.
-Secondary grades, levels, subjects, departments, or programs, including career and technical education subjects. - 3.
-Special programs, such as gifted and talented, bilingual/ESL programs, special education and related services, compensatory education, or migrant education. - 4.
-Disciplinary alternative education programs (DAEPs) and other discipline management programs. - 5.
-Counseling programs. - 6.
-Library programs. - 7.
-Nursing and other health services programs. - 8.
-An educational support program that does not provide direct instruction to students. - 9.
-Other Districtwide programs. - 10.
-An individual campus. - 11.
-Any administrative position, unit, or department. - 12.
-Programs funded by state or federal grants or other dedicated funding. - 13.
-Other contractual positions.

-The Superintendent's recommendation may address whether any employment areas should be:

-1. Combined or adjusted (e.g., "elementary programs" and "compensatory education programs" can be combined to identify an employment area of "elementary compensatory education programs"); and/or
+REDUCTION IN FORCE FINANCIAL EXIGENCY DFFA (LOCAL) 2.
+"Discharge" shall mean termination of a contract during the contract period.
+GENERAL GROUNDS omn exig duction in force may take place when the Superintendent rec- nends and the Board adopts a resolution declaring a financial ency.
+[See CEA] A determination of financial exigency consti- s sufficient reason for nonrenewal or sufficient cause for dis- ge.
+EMPLOYMENT AREAS en a reduction in force is to be implemented, the Superinten- shall recommend the employment areas to be affected.
+Emp loyment areas may include, for example: 1.
+Elementary grades, levels, subjects, departments, or pro- grams.
+2. Secondary grades, levels, subjects, departments, or pro- grams, including career and technical education subjects.
+3. Special programs, such as gifted and talented, bilingual/ESL programs, special education and related services, compensatory education, or migrant education.
+4. Disciplinary alternative education programs (DAEPs) and other discipline management programs.
+5. Counseling programs.
+6. Library programs.
+7. Nursing and other health services programs.
+8. An educational support program that does not provide direct instruction to students.
+9. Other Districtwide programs.
+10. An individual campus.
+11. Any administrative position, unit, or department.
+12. Programs funded by state or federal grants or other dedicated funding.
+13. Other contractual positions.
+Superintendent's recommendation may address whether any loyment areas should be: 1.
+Combined or adjusted (e.g., "elementary programs" and "compensatory education programs" can be combined to identify an employment area of "elementary compensatory education programs"); and/or